Iterative RNDOP-Optimal Anchor Placement for Beyond Convex Hull ToA-based Localization: Performance Bounds and Heuristic Algorithms: Conclusion

 One of the main assumptions of this paper is that the range error statistics is the same on all anchors, which is often accurate for LoS and NLoS (with homogeneous multipath) environments.
 The two aspects which this work did not consider is (a) non-homogeneous multipath that often results in different range error statistics at each anchor, and (b) outage of anchors due to blockage etc. The modification of the RNDOP-based formulation to account for the aforementioned factors is a compelling extension of this work that can lead to fundamental insights regarding the large-scale trends of positioning error for beyond convex hull localization scenarios.
-Another possible direction to this work is to leverage the RNDOP-based formulation to characterize the positioning error outage probability in 2D and 3D beyond convex hull localization scenarios using stochastic geometry-based tools, which lets us obtain fundamental insights regarding network localization error performance in a target-rich environment.
+Also, as highlighted in Remark \ref{rem:minimize_anchs_prblm}, another worthwhile direction to pursue is the design of anchor placement schemes where the objective is to minimize the number of participating anchors under robust localization performance constraints, to reduce the deployment cost and system design complexity.